ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler verifies that the group identifier of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
 The KDC MAY set the payload with the 'sign_info' and 'pub_key_enc' parameter, formatted as 'sign_info_res' and 'pub_key_enc_res' in the payload of the 2.01 (Created) response to the Token Post as defined in {{token-post}}.
 Note that in this case, the content format MUST be set to application/ace+cbor.

+Additionally, the handler verifies that the node is a current member of the group.
+If verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.

 If verification succeeds, the handler returns a 2.05 (Content) message containing the symmetric group keying material.
 The payload of the response is formatted as a CBOR map which MUST contain the parameters 'gkty','key' and 'num' specified in {{gid-post}}.

 The payload MAY also include the parameters 'ace-groupcomm-profile', 'exp' and 'mgt_key_material' parameters specified in {{gid-post}}.